Metropolitan-Council/vmt-mode-shift-study/README.md

 	conda activate vmtmodeenv

-If you have difficulties solving pacakges on macOS, try using the Mac-specific environment.
+If you have difficulties solving packages on macOS, try using the Mac-specific environment.

 	conda env create --file mac-environment.yml
 	conda activate vmtmodeenv